elya-le/elya-le/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on my first week at AppAcademy
+- 🌱 I’m currently learning JavaScript
+- 🤔 I’m looking for help with finding beginer friendly opensource projects that I can contibute in tandem to attending AppAcademy

 <!--
 **elya-le/elya-le** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.